acoustic-content-samples/sample-custom-element-ui/README.md

 A sample that provides a custom dropdown where the seletions come from a 3rd party Rest API.
 The dropdown can be used within a content item to select a value for the content element.
 The dropdown is styled to look like the other dropdowns in the WCH UI, such as for the options selection element.
-It is written in 'vanilla JS' with no framework dependencies.
+The sample is written in 'vanilla JS' (http://vanilla-js.com/) with no framework dependencies.
 The selection is stored in a text element.

 The selections come from the Apple iTunes API, which does not require an API Key.